examatron/examatron/README.md

 - 👀 I’m interested in PHP
 - 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on mobile VoIP software
-- 📫 How to reach me ...
+- 📫 How to reach me // examatron@pm.me